FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # Exercise 1

-Let's examine the API we'll be working with while building our Angular app.
+Let's look ar the API we'll be working with while building our Angular app.
 Download the API endpoints for use in Postman [here](https://www.getpostman.com/collections/ce21c4877ee4eac2d7e3).
 <br/>
 - Document the data contracts.